kind2511/Digital-Membership-Solution/README.md

 | `userID`  | `string` | **Optional**.
 The Members User ID  |
 | `ID`      | `string` | **Optional**.
 The Activity ID      |

-- Either authoID or userID must be provided, but not both.
+- Either auth0ID or userID must be provided, but not both.

 ##### Example POST-Body:
 ```json